informalsystems/quint/doc/repl.md

 ```

 As we can see, both `depressButton` and `failover` can apply when the
-temperature reaches 100.
+temperature reaches 100 and the heating is on.
 This makes sense in real life.
-If the temperature
+If
-sensor in your kettle has not registered 100 degrees yet, and you depress the
+the temperature sensor in your kettle has not registered 100 degrees yet, and
-button, the heating element turns off.
-We do not want to introduce unnecessary
+you depress the button, the heating element turns off.
+We do not want to
-details about precise time measurements and the physical processes in the
+introduce unnecessary details about precise time measurements and the physical
-kettle, so from our perspective both `failover` and `depressButton` may happen
+processes in the kettle, so from our perspective both `failover` and
-at the same time.
+`depressButton` may happen at the same time.

 You can ask the question, whether it makes any difference when `depressButton`
 or `failover` are applied.
 Actually, it does: `failover` sets `beeping` to